 There are a handful of basic tools used when caring for your bar.
 Here they are along with specific recommendations based on what I’ve found to work well for me over time.

 Some people will just use their gym towel.
-That may or may not be a good idea based on how much sweat and skin oil is on the towel.
+That may or may not be a good idea based on how much sweat and skin oil are on the towel.
 It’s better than nothing, but not ideal.

 A better idea is a microfiber cloth reserved only for this purpose.
 Microfiber will not leave any material behind in the knurling and will do a nice job of daily maintenance.

 My preferred method is to use dedicated fitness wipes.
-They are a low ph wipe that will both clean and disinfect and are always a great choice.
+They are a low ph wipe that will both clean and disinfect and is always a great choice.
 You can see the wipes that I use every day here.

 *Please note that I wouldn’t use these wipes on bars with a black oxide or zinc finish.
-They contain vinegar and that may strip the finish from your bar.
+They contain vinegar, and that may strip the finish from your bar.

 A solid alternative to this an ammonia mixture that’s 1 cup ammonia and 1 gallon of water (again, be careful with black oxide and zinc-coated bars, those finishes come off rather easily when hit with ammonia).
 Mix this in a spray bottle for an inexpensive way to clean and disinfect your bars on a daily basis.

 When it comes to black oxide and zinc bars, it’s also best to avoid bleach.
 I’m not a huge fan of either coating, but you do find them on a lot of bars.
 Many people want to have cool, black bars and these are the two least expensive ways to achieve that color.

 If you have a black oxide or zinc-coated bar, it’s best to use a dry microfiber cloth for your daily wipe downs.

 Pro Tip… The key here is to use the softest brush that will get the job done.
 If you keep up with your bar, you will probably never need a metal bristle brush.
 The exception is those of you that have a bare steel bar.